Blue Mountain School Marks its 30 Year Anniversary

 “Sometime around 1980 a food co-op started in an old mill (Epperly Mill) just outside of town.
 The ageing building was available and dreams of turning it into some kind of workable space started to emerge.
 The kids would play on the open wood floors as the parents sorted food orders of flour, dried beans, and other organic bulk items.
 So what kind of school?
 Who would be the teacher?
 Where—maybe here in the mill?
 Meanwhile another group of parents, who lived in the northeast part of the county, on adjacent land or a part of a land-sharing community called Riverflow, started similar discussions thinking they would create something there.”

 Avery remembers the first incarnation of the school in 1981.
 It was called the Mountain Dove and was located in a rented house in town.
 From there it became BMS in 1982 with some classes being housed in the Old Church Gallery, which was located in the Presbyterian Church at the time.
-The school was also located in another rented house on 221, next to the now closed Moran’s Grocery Store, before relocating to the current main building on Christiansburg Pike,
+The school was also located in another rented house on 221, next to the now closed Moran’s Grocery Store, before relocating to the current main building on Christiansburg Pike, which was constructed in part by BMS parents and community members in 1986.

 Bob Grubel, another founding parent, recalls clearing the land in preparation for the school’s construction.
 “After we purchased the property (8 acres of wooded land) someone had to cut down the pines to clear a site for the school building.
 I remember wading into the thicket of pines on a Monday morning with chain saw in hand and wondering where to begin?
 So I just started felling trees and limbing, and on it went for basically a week.”
 Grubel, a musician, played at BMS dance benefits and also headed up BMS fundraising projects, such as the BMS Art Auction.